-Virginia is nicknamed the “Old Dominion” and the “Mother of Presidents” as the home of eight U.S. presidents, including two of the most well-known and admired.
-As one of the original 13 colonies and the location of the first successful settlement on mainland North America, there isn’t a place in the country that is anymore deeply rooted in American history than Virginia.
+Virginia as one of the original 13 colonies and the location of the first successful settlement on mainland North America, there isn’t a place in the country that is anymore deeply rooted in American history than Virginia.
 Although historical attractions are Virginia’s most famous destinations, it is also known for its cities, both old and new, and its gorgeous landscapes.

-Two of Virginia’s most visited monuments once belonged to the nation’s first presidents, Mount Vernon and Monticello the former plantation homes of George Washington and Thomas Jefferson.
+Two of Virginia’s most visited monuments are Mount Vernon and Monticello the former plantation homes of George Washington and Thomas Jefferson.
 Another favorite attraction is located in the city of Jamestown where the some of the first colonists to arrive in America once had their home, remnants of which can still be seen today.
-Other popular destinations in Virginia include the resort town Virginia Beach and Arlington National Cemetery perhaps the country’s most famous burial ground.
+Other popular destinations in Virginia include Virginia Beach and Arlington National Cemetery perhaps the country’s most famous burial ground.

 Virginia Beach is Virginia’s most populous city and one of the most visited resort cities on the eastern coast.
 The city is located at the mouth of the Chesapeake Bay on the Atlantic Ocean, making for popular beaches and an exciting waterfront scene.
-Stretching along the beachfront, visitors will find hundreds of hotels and restaurants that create a constant buzz of activity and entertainment.
-One of the city’s beaches is listed in the Guinness Book of Records as the longest pleasure beach in the world.
+Stretching along the beachfront and boardwalk visitors will find hundreds of hotels and restaurants that create a constant buzz of activity and entertainment.

 During a visit to Colonial Williamsburg visitors will view costumed interpreters speaking and acting as the townspeople would have during the 18th century.